linear algebra

 Examples are automatically compiled from online sources to show current usage.
 Read More Opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
 Send us feedback.

-That can generate random samples useful for computations or to solve linear algebra calculations, which are ubiquitous in science, engineering, and machine learning.
+She was hired as a mathematician, joining a cadre of workers who used linear algebra, calculus, and other methods to manually solve complex problems such as differential equations.
+IEEE Spectrum, 30 July 2024 That can generate random samples useful for computations or to solve linear algebra calculations, which are ubiquitous in science, engineering, and machine learning.
 Will Knight, WIRED, 18 Jan.
 2024 Wagner places a lot in this category: linear algebra, the law of conservation of energy, the cure for scurvy, the paintings of van Gogh and Vermeer, the poetry of Dickinson and Keats, the compositions of Johann Sebastian Bach.
 Diana Gitig, Ars Technica, 24 June 2023 GPUs were designed to do matrix multiplication, a sophisticated form of linear algebra that is orders of magnitude faster than central processing units.
 Aydin Kilic, Forbes, 28 Nov.
-2023 Along with statistics and linear algebra, technologists should be required to study history, philosophy, ethics, and literature.
-Chris Hyams, Fortune, 21 Sep.
 2023 See all Example Sentences for linear algebra

 Word History